-South Dakota’s attorney general said he hit a deer.
+South Dakota’s attorney general said he thought he hit a deer.
 The next day, he found a dead man’s body in a ditch.

 According to Ravnsborg’s statement, he immediately drove to Volek’s home and reported the body.
 Ravnsborg, who said he wasn’t drinking the night of the accident, said he will not answer further questions until the investigation is closed.

-“I’ve been cooperating fully with the investigation and have agreed to a search of both of my cellphones, provided a blood draw, and have given the investigators the names of anyone at the dinner who can confirm that I was not drinking alcohol at any time during the event,” he said.
+“I’ve been cooperating fully with the investigation and have agreed to a search of both of my cell phones, provided a blood draw, and have given the investigators the names of anyone at the dinner who can confirm that I was not drinking alcohol at any time during the event,” he said.

 Ravnsborg is serving his first term as attorney general after being elected in 2018.
 According to the Argus Leader, Ravnsborg has a history of speeding and other minor traffic violations.